-The girls have a choice.
+Boys and girls do play together.
+When we have enough players to have girls-only teams, the girls have a choice.
 They can either play on a team of boys and girls, or they can register for the “all girls” team(s).
 The “all-girls” option is offered to make hockey more appealing to young girls.
 The girl mite teams will share ice time with regular mite teams (as all mite teams do) but the ice will be divided and the practices will be conducted independently.

 6) What will beginner mites learn?

 The emphasis of the mite program is on the development of skating/hockey skills and less on playing structured hockey games.
 A typical practice might have 5-10 minutes of warm up, 30 minutes of skills training, and 20 minutes of in-house scrimmage against other mites of a similar skill level.
 The games are informal and the mites are not allowed to check.
 Beginner mites will also play tag and other games that will be used to emphasize skating and having fun.

 7) What if my son or daughter has not skated before?

 Many first year mites are new to skates.
 Mites that are learning to skate will be placed on teams with other beginning skaters and will learn to skate together.

 8) How many mites are on each team?

 There will be about 11-15 mites on each team.
 Mite teams will share the ice with other mite teams at practice.